iomesh/docs/docs/monitor-iomesh/monitoring-iomesh.md

 ---
 id: monitoring-iomesh
-title: Monitoring IOMesh
+title: Monitor IOMesh
-sidebar_label: Monitoring IOMesh
+sidebar_label: Monitor IOMesh
 ---

 After successfully importing Grafana, you will see the dashboard shown below.
 Refer to [Grafana Docs](https://grafana.com/docs/grafana/latest/dashboards/) to do more configurations and adjustments.